SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 ```

-Each jobs needs a name.
+Each job needs a name that has to be unique within the whole tenant.
+A useful convention to achieve this is to prepend the name of the repository.
 Each job need to define whether there is parent job or not.
 Jobs without a parent are called "base" jobs.
 Usually you don't want to implement base jobs since
 there are already some base jobs that implement often used stuff.
 A description may not be mandatory
 but is obviously useful.